 We have years of experience of assessing issues facing people and providing evidence in legal proceedings as well as helping people to deal with the challenges in... [read more]

-I am a qualified Psycho-therapeutic Counsellor and Hypnotherapist with over 10 years experience.
+I am a qualified Psycho-therapeutic Counsellor and Clinical Hypnotherapist with over 10 years experience.
 I am a registered member of the British Association for Counselling & Psychotherapy (BACP) and working towards accreditation and I am a full member of British Society of Clinical Hypnosis (BSCH).